DartVS/DartVS/README.md

 and shells out to DartAnalyzer on a per-file basis for errors/warnings.
 This is not terribly reliable!

-A new version of the extension (v0.8/v1) is in-progress which uses Google's Dart Analysis service and is much faster and more reliable, howver it's still some way off release :(
+A new version of the extension (v0.8/v1) is in-progress which uses Google's Dart Analysis service and is much faster and more reliable, however it's still some way off release :(

 ## Live in v0.6
 - [x] Use DartAnalyzer from the SDK when saving any .dart file and report errors/warnings/hints to the Visual Studio error list